JoshRackers/JoshRackers.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 I am a scientist interested in answering questions and discovering emergent phenomena at the intersection of physics, chemistry and molecular biology.
-I build tools that use physics and AI to understand the molecular world.
+I build tools that use physics and AI to understand and simulate the molecular world.
 These tools are advancing the frontiers of drug discovery and biomedicine.

 I started my career as a high school physics and chemistry teacher in Baltimore, Maryland with [Teach For America](https://www.teachforamerica.org/).
 This experience shaped the way I see the world and science in a profound way.
-I got a Ph.D. in Biophysics from Washington University in St. Louis, and then became a [Truman Fellow](https://www.sandia.gov/labnews/2019/09/26/truman-fellows/) at Sandia National Labs.
+I got a Ph.D. in biophysics from Washington University in St. Louis, and then became a [Truman Fellow](https://www.sandia.gov/labnews/2019/09/26/truman-fellows/) at Sandia National Labs.
 After my fellowship, I worked for two years as a scientist and group leader at Prescient Design, the AI research division of Genentech.
 I am now one of the founding members of Achira, a startup building foundation models for chemistry to transform drug discovery.